winesapOS/winesapOS/README.md

 #### Release Builds

-0. Secure Boot is not supported.
-    - If using Windows and BitLocker is enabled then disable it first.
-    - Then disable Secure Boot in the BIOS.
+0. Refer to the [Mac Boot](#mac-boot) and [Windows Boot](#windows-boot) guides to avoid common issues.
-1. Download the latest release from [here](https://winesapos.lukeshort.cloud/repo/iso/).
+1. Download the latest release from [here](https://github.com/LukeShortCloud/winesapOS/releases).
+    - External drive
+        - Download one the of the release images and then continue on with this guide.
             - Performance (recommended) = Requires 31 GiB of free space to download and extract.
             - Minimal (for users low on storage space or who want control over what is installed) = Requires 13 GiB of free space to download and extract.
             - Secure (for advanced users only) = Requires 32 GiB of free space to download and extract.
+    - Internal drive
-    - Internal drives (PC only, does not work on Macs) = If you want to setup winesapOS using winesapOS, use the minimal image and follow through the next steps (2 and 3) to extract and flash the image.
+        - Entire drive (PCs only, does not work on Macs)
+            - Use winesapOS to install winesapOS.
+Start with the minimal image and follow through the next steps (2 and 3) to extract and flash the image to an external drive.
 Then boot into the storage device and download the image you want to setup.
-Follow steps 2 and 3 again to flash the image onto a different storage device.
+Follow steps 2 and 3 again to flash the image onto an internal storage device.
-        - Copying partitions using GParted from a storage device with winesapOS already installed is not recommended as it requires rebuilding the GRUB configuration.
-We will not provide support for that and instead recommend using balenaEtcher or `dd` to flash the entire image instead.
                 - For balenaEtcher, when you "Select target" there is an option to "Show hidden" storage devices.
 It will let you flash an image to any drive except the one it is physically running on.
+        - Dual-boot (PCs and Intel Macs)
+            - Refer to the [Dual-Boot](#dual-boot) guide.
     - If you want even more control over the how the image is built, consider doing a [custom build](#custom-builds) instead.
 2. Extract the `winesapos-<VERSION>-<TYPE>.img.zip` archive.
 3. Use the image...